Redistricting in North Carolina: 2020–present

 In 2020, the North Carolina State House of Representatives was tasked with redrawing district lines due to new census data.
 The census data was delayed due to COVID-19 complications.
 On November 5, the NC house voted on the maps and passed house map CBK-3, going from 13 districts to 14.

 On December 7, the North Carolina Supreme Court halted candidate filing due to pending lawsuits.
 On January 7, a panel of 3 judges ruled that maps were constitutional after a 3-day trial.

 However, on February 4, 2022, the Supreme Court, by a 4–3 decision struck the maps down, saying that the maps were "unconstitutional beyond a reasonable doubt" under multiple clauses of North Carolina State Constitution.
 On February 23, the court upheld new maps approved by a Wake County trial court.

 Moore v.
 Harper (2023)

 On February 25, 2022, the General Assembly requested a stay on the use of the maps drawn by the North Carolina Supreme Court from the United States Supreme Court.
 While the stay was initially denied, a writ of certiorari was subsequently requested, and granted on June 30, 2022.
 The case deals with the Independent state legislature theory, based on the Elections Clause of the United States, and has been described as a potentially landmark case in the administration of federal elections in the United States.

+2023

+After the 2022 North Carolina judicial elections, Republicans gained control of the North Carolina Supreme Court.
+The court then ruled partisan gerrymandering in North Carolina was not unconstitutional, reversing the previous ruling.
+The state then redrew the maps to turn a split 7-7 delegation into a 10-4 Republican majority.
+As Republicans only attained a three seat majority in the House following the 2024 United States House of Representatives elections, the gerrymander played a direct control in partisan control of the chamber.